Posts

 Image

-How to WhiteList IP through AEM Dispatcher ?
+How to whitelist allow block IP through AEM Dispatcher ?

 Image

+How to Allow Block IP through AEM Dispatcher ?
+AEM Dispatcher works as last man standing for your AEM servers.
+Many business has the requirement to allow only their internal network IP for Author or publish servers.
+To achieve this use case for the customer we can use dispatcher configuration explained below.
 The dispatcher is used as a load balancing/caching tool by AEM.
 It can also be used to block anyone from accessing your AEM author instance.
 This is to ensure that no one outside the client’s network can access it.
 AEM Author and publisher should never be exposed directly.
 In most cases, clients may also require a block to be put on AEM pub dispatchers before going live.
 This is to ensure that no one can see the site except for the client so performance, penetration, and UAT testing can be performed before going live.
 In this article, we will see, 5 easy steps to enable IP whitelisting in Apache so only the allowed list of IPs have access to AEM through the dispatcher.
-1) In Apache to enable whitelisting, the Require directive is used which is provided by the mod_authz_host module.
-Make sure that you have the module enabled first in /dispatcher/src/conf.modules.do/00-base.conf LoadModule authz_host_module modules/mod_authz_host.so 2) In the ams default variable file /dispatcher/src/c
+Or yo...